-Salary Set taking into account an individual's responsibilities, performance and experience, as well as external factors, pay and employment conditions elsewhere in the Group.
-Annual Bonus Maximum annual bonus opportunities: → Group Chief Executive 150% of salary → Group Finance Director 125% of salary Income growth targets, with no bonus payable until the previous year's income is exceeded.
+Set taking into account an individual's responsibilities, performance and experience, as well as external factors, pay Salary and employment conditions elsewhere in the Group.
+Maximum annual bonus opportunities: Annual Bonus → Group Chief Executive 150% of salary → Group Finance Director 125% of salary Income growth targets, with no bonus payable until the previous year's income is exceeded.
 General financial and safety, health and environmental underpins apply.
 One third deferred for three years.
 Malus and clawback provisions apply.
 Performance Maximum performance share plan award: Share Plan → Group Chief Executive 200% of salary → Group Finance Director 150% of salary Awards based on EPS, Relative TSR and NPP.
-Subject to satisfactory underlying financial performance of the Group Three year performance period with an additional two year holding period.
+Subject to satisfactory underlying financial performance of the Group.
+Three year performance period with an additional two year holding period.
 Malus and clawback provisions apply.
-Pension and benefits Pension benefits are either a capped career averaged defined benefit pension plan with a cash supplement above the cap, or a cash supplement.
-DONOMO Cash allowance of up to 25% of salary, for future appointments this will be reduced to up to 15% of salary.
+Pension benefits are either a capped career averaged defined benefit pension plan with a cash supplement above Pension and the cap, or a cash supplement. benefits Cash allowance of up to 25% of salary, for future appointments this will be reduced to up to 15% of salary.
 Typical other benefits include company car, private fuel allowance, private health insurance and other insured benefits.
-Shareholding guidelines Shareholding guidelines apply.
+Shareholding guidelines apply.
+Shareholding